 We are committed to the continuing professional development of all staff at Greenhall.
 Staff training is focused to ensure that staff feel confident and competent regarding their knowledge and skills in all aspects of SEN and how to best support the children they are working with.
 Needs are identified during lesson observations, focused learning walks and through discussions with staff.
 Whole-school staff training is aimed at developing staff knowledge and skills in line with the school development plan.
-Staff training opportunities have included PODD, Makaton, Sensory Integration and Person-Centred Planning.
-Two staff have also completed SENSE intervenor training, to meet the needs of learners with multisensory impairments.
+Staff training opportunities have included PODD, Makaton, Read, Write, inc training for Nursery, Literacy for All, Sensory Integration and Person-Centred Planning.
+Two staff have also completed SENSE intervenor training, to meet the needs of learners with multi-sensory impairments.